aricday/sms-spectrum-moderation/README.md

-# Masked Number
+# Masked Number w/ Content Moderation

-Uses a Twilio phone number to relay SMS messages to and from your phone; since the other party only sees your Twilio number, this effectively allows you to mask your phone number for privacy purposes.
+This privacy-conscious app uses a Twilio phone number to relay SMS messages to and from your phone, masking your phone number from public senders.
+An integration with Spectrum Labs allows incoming messages to be subjected to abusive content filtering.
+The Twilio phone number will relay SMS messages to and from your phone while filtering objectionable content and providing a masked phone number for privacy purposes.
+Spectrum API analyzes message content for prohibited behaviors and returns a determination for the analyzed behaviors.

 ## Pre-requisites